555th Fighter Squadron: Vietnam Era & Late Cold War Era

-On 8 January 1964, the 555th re-emerged at MacDill Air Force Base, Florida as the 555th Tactical Fighter Squadron (555 TFS), operating the McDonnell Douglas F-4C Phantom II.
+On 8 January 1964, the 555th re-emerged at MacDill Air Force Base, Florida as the 555th Tactical Fighter Squadron (555 TFS), operating the McDonnell F-4C Phantom II.
 The squadron was organized from elements of the 557th, 558th and 559 TFS at MacDill, when the parent 12th Tactical Fighter Wing (12 TFW) reduced the number of aircraft from three squadrons of 25 aircraft each to four squadrons of 18 aircraft.

 The conflict in Southeast Asia was escalating and throughout 1965 the wing supported Pacific Air Forces (PACAF) Contingency Operations by rotating combat squadrons quarterly to Naha Air Base, Okinawa, in the Ryukyu Islands.
 At Naha AB, the squadrons were part of the 51st Fighter Interceptor Wing (51 FIW) and performed as air defense interceptor squadrons for the Ryukyu Islands.
 The 555th had flown its planes to Naha AB in December 1964 on the first three-month rotation.
-Later, the 555th was chosen to return to Naha AB and left MacDill AFB on 6 November 1965 via C-135 Stratolifter transports.
+Later, the 555th was chosen to return to Naha AB and left MacDill AFB on 6 November 1965 via Boeing C-135 Stratolifter transports.
 The 555th relieved the 559th at Naha and assumed control of its F-4 aircraft and other assets.
-The 12 TFW was slated to open Cam Ranh Bay Air Base, South Vietnam (RVN).
+The 12 TFW was slated to open Cam Ranh Base, South Vietnam (RVN).
 The air defense mission in Okinawa could not be abandoned and a decision was made to keep the 555th there until a replacement unit could be identified.
-The remainder of the 12 TFW deployed to Cam Ranh Bay beginning in November 1965.
+The remainder of the 12 TFW deployed to Cam Ranh beginning in November 1965.

-An F-102 fighter-interceptor squadron at Hamilton AFB, California was picked to replace the 555th at Naha.
+A Convair F-102 Delta Dagger fighter-interceptor squadron at Travis Air Force Base, California was picked to replace the 555th at Naha.
 The F-102 was not able to air refuel, so the F-102s were modified to a U.S. Navy and NATO style probe and drogue refueling configuration and the pilots trained to perform air refueling, a new concept for a fighter-interceptor squadron.
 The F-102s arrived at Naha in late February 1966.
-A decision was made to send the 555th to Udorn Royal Thai Air Force Base (Udorn RTAFB) in North Eastern Thailand, near Vientiane, Laos, and not to join the other three 12th TFW squadrons at Cam Ranh Bay.
+A decision was made to send the 555th to Udorn Royal Thai Air Force Base in northeastern Thailand, near Vientiane, Laos, and not to join the other three 12 TFW squadrons at Cam Ranh.
 Cam Ranh could hold only four F-4C squadrons.
-391 TFS had arrived at Cam Ranh awaiting runway construction at Phan Rang.
+391 TFS had arrived at Cam Ranh awaiting runway construction at Phan Rang Air Base, RVN.
 Until the 391st rejoined 366 TFW, the 12th could not accommodate the 555th (lack of space).
-The decision to assign 555th at Udorn was validated in April 1966 when the 555th downed five North Vietnamese Air Force MiG fighters.
-A sixth MiG was downed by an F-4C from DaNang AB, RVN.
+The decision to assign 555th at Udorn was validated in April 1966 when the 555th downed five North Vietnamese Vietnam People's Air Force MiG fighters.
+A sixth MiG was downed by an F-4C from Danang Air Base, RVN.